GAMS-dev/gamspy/docs/user/advanced/assignments.rst

 These two complex logical conditions are equivalent.
 However, the parentheses make the second expression easier to understand.

-Some simple examples of complex logical conditions, their numerical values and their logical values are given below.
+Some simple examples of complex logical conditions, their numerical values, and their logical values are given below.

 =============================  ================  ==============